 From the study of ovitrap surveillance, it was found that immature stages of A. albopictus were dominant over the A. aegypti in all the study sites.
 Mixed infestation of both the species in the same ovitrap was recorded.
-And among the different study sites, tea-estates areas account for the highest immature counts and 6th mile recorded the lowest.
-From the study of vector dispersal, 3ft height showed the highest immature counts followed by 6ft and 12ft above the ground level.
-And showed significant correlation with the vector count.
-The study of vector count with relation water quality parameters revealed that Aedes mosquito prefer to breed in high Ph and TDS and low DO.
-From the molecular phylogeny study, it was found that sequence of both A. aegypti and A. albopictus showed intra species divergences.
+And among the different study sites, tea-estatesareas accounted for the highest immature counts.
+From the study of vector dispersal, 3ft height showed the highest immature counts.
+The study of vector count with relation to water quality parameters revealed that Aedes mosquito prefer to breed in high pH and TDS .
+Temperature and rainfall showed to be important environmental factors influencing the species abundance.
+The molecular phylogeny study revealed intra species divergences and threw light on biogeographic origin of the species.